• Skip to primary navigation

 • Santa Cruz: Santa Cruz is a predominantly Mayan town.
 You will find some businesses catering to tourists along the lake by the docks.
 This is also one of the steepest towns, so if you’re looking for a workout, just walk around these streets for a while.
 There’s also a really fun hostel here called La Iguana Perdida if you’re looking to meet other travelers.

 • Santa Catarina Palopo: One of the quieter towns around the lake good for hiking or visiting the local hot springs.
+You can also view the local artwork painted all over the town as part of a local community project called Pintando Santa Catarina.

 You can take local boats across the lake for a few dollars each way.
 Just walk down to the dock and let them know where you are headed.
 They will point you to the correct boat.